-This is particularly important with the enhanced capacity mobile cameras and facial recognition has given police to surveil and control protests for social change.236 While domestic policing reform has been marketed as focused on racial justice and greater accountability, the policing bureaucracy has been much more overt about the true aims of expanding police technology237 and the rhetoric of "reform" in the international context.238 In his seminal history on how the U.S. spearheaded police "reform" across the globe as a tool to buttress state power against socialist, anti-colonial, anti-war, and anti-racist social movements, Stuart Schrader concluded: "If police reformers have understood their task to be refining policing so as to disarm revolutionary exhortations and neutralize radical movements all over the globe, then the purpose of reformism at home becomes clearer."239
+policing bureaucracy has been much more overt about the true aims of expanding police technology and the rhetoric of "reform" in the international context.
+In his seminal history on how the U.S. spearheaded police "reform" across the globe as a tool to buttress state power against socialist, anti-colonial, anti-war, and anti-racist social movements, Stuart Schrader concluded: "If police reformers have understood their task to be refining policing so as to disarm revolutionary exhortations and neutralize radical movements all over the globe, then the purpose of reformism at home becomes clearer."